JANUARY 2022 - ADDITIONAL OPENING HOURS

 If you have a cough, shortness of breath, loss of taste or smell or fever please do not attend the surgery.
 Please check NHS inform website for the most up to date information.
-If you are concerned about your symptoms please telephone NHS 24 on T: 111.
+If you are concerned about your symptoms please telephone the practice.

 For more advise and up to date information including how to get tested please check NHS Inform Scotland.

 - Access.
 Doors at both The Avon Medical Centre and The Cander Centre are open.
 Please ONLY visit the practice if you have been asked to do so.
-This is to allow the practice to maintain social distancing and reduce the risk of infection for patients and staff.
+This is to allow the practice to maintain reduced football, social distancing and reduce the risk of infection for patients and staff.
 You can continue to contact us by telephone during our usual working hours Monday to Friday 8am - 6pm.